ericseppanen/json-parser-toy/README.md

 }
 ```

 This is the first time we've used `delimited`.
-It just throws away the first and third arguments (here, the quote marks), and returns whatever the middle parser matched.
+It runs three sub-parsers, returning the result of the middle one.
+The result from the first and third arguments (the quote characters) are discarded.

 At this point I should plug in some code to do un-escaping.
 Because this code doesn't use `nom` and doesn't really help us understand how to write a `nom` parser, I'm going to skip the explanation and just pull the [escape8259](https://docs.rs/escape8259/0.5.0/escape8259/) crate that does this part.
 A call to un-escape a string is pretty simple: